ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Grid Scene Representation.md

 ### 1 Motivation

-Accelerating training a neural representing scene.
+Acceleration of training a neural representing scene.

 ### 2 Methods